-We explicitly write check(a, i) here for the action of checking if the array access a[i] is safely within the array bounds.
-We may have two goals with array bounds checks.
-Either moving them out of the loop to reduce the number of times that array bounds need to be checked during a program run, or removing the array bounds checks altogether, because its outcome can be determined statically.
+We explicitly write check(a,i) here for the action of checking if the array access a[i] is safely within the array bounds.
+We pursue two ways on how to optimize array bounds checks.
+Either moving them out of the loop by loop-invariant code motion to reduce the number of times that array bounds need to be checked during a program run, or removing the array bounds checks altogether, because its outcome can be determined statically.
 By moving the array access check out of the loop, the above program can be optimized to the following program that has no array access checks within the loop body anymore: